 Some people have a problem with Jesus' human nature because they assume if He was human, He had to be sinful.
 Not when the Holy Spirit oversees the birth process.
 We have already noted that Jesus was conceived by the Holy Spirit, bypassing the sinful human nature of Joseph as the father.

 The same objection is raised about the Bible.
-If human beings wrote the Bible, the argument goes, it must have errors in it.
+If the Bible was written by human beings, the argument goes, it must have errors in it.
 That might be true except for one thing: The Holy Spirit oversaw the writing of Scripture to preserve it from error (2 Peter 1:21).

 What the Spirit did with the written Word of God, He did with the incarnate Word of God, Jesus Christ.
 The Spirit superintended the conception of both the written and the incarnate Word so that there was no human contamination in either.
-Paul wrote that Jesus "knew no sin," a perfect sacrifice to become "sin on our behalf" so we might partake of God's righteousness (2 Corinthians 5:21).